haltu/eca-auth-data/readme.rst

 The sequence diagram shows basic use cases in the Educloud pilot.
 It begins from a state where the user is already registered to the central Identity Provider (IdP) which is maintained by the Educloud.

-The Django project found in this repository is the RoleDB in the diagram.
+The Django project found in this repository is the Auth Data in the diagram.
 It provides the database for the attributes which are returned with SAML assertions to Service Providers (SP).
 It emulates the Opintopolku database which is shown in the diagram as optional step.
-Some day hopefully this RoleDb can be replaced with Opintopolku.
+Some day hopefully this Auth Data service can be replaced with Opintopolku.

 The IdP uses several authentication sources.
 For example Facebook and other LMS services.
 These auth sources all use different identifiers for users.
-RoleDB converts these identifiers to OppijaIDs or OIDs.
+Auth Data converts these identifiers to OppijaIDs or OIDs.
 OID is used by all SPs to identify the users.
 This is made possible by returning the OID in SAML assertions to SPs when they request authentication.